abdelos1/abdelos1.github.io/index.md

 layout: single
 author_profile: true
 ---
-I'm a **undergraduate student** at University of Abomey Calavi in Benin.
-I'm studiying physics at the Institut de Mathématiques et de Sciences Physiques.
-I'm interessed by aerospace enginering that as fascinated me since starting my secondary school.
-I developed a certain curiosity for understanding things around me and that curiosity led me to my passion for electronics that are used everywhere
+Final year **undergraduate physics student** at Institut de Mathématiques et de Sciences Physique, Benin.
+Passionate about **electronics and its applications in aerospace engineering and research on quantum technologies**.
+Eager to pursue my studies in an Engineering Program that combines advanced physics concepts with hands-on research and innovation."